ftomei/creek/README.md

 # creek
-Creek is an empirical model to estimate water level from observed precipitation.
+Creek is an empirical model to estimate water level from observed precipitation, tested on Ravone creek (Bologna, Italy).

-The model uses the SWC daily output of [CRITERIA1D](https://github.com/ARPA-SIMC/CRITERIA1D) and was tested on Ravone creek (Bologna, Italy).
+The model uses the water holding capacity (WHC) daily computed by [CRITERIA1D](https://github.com/ARPA-SIMC/CRITERIA1D).

 ## License